Digital Transformation at The Royal College of Art - enabling creativity and innovation with order and structure - (Lomond Suite)

 Jason Oliver joined University of Sussex from Science Museum Group late last year, where he built a sector-leading team and delivered a step-change in digital culture.
 Prior to that he was at Royal Opera House, where he delivered their biggest ever digital modernisation programme.

 Jason has consistently been named one of CIO’s top 100, which celebrates the UK’s most transformative technology leaders and he is a Fellow of the British Computer Society.

 The art of navigation: The change journey in a creative environment - (Mentieth)

 Jim Nottingham, Chief Information Officer, Helen Davies, Associate Director IT Projects & Solutions and Lise Foster, Associate Director IT Services & Operations at University of the Arts, London

-Stephanie (Charlie) Farley, Open Educational Resource Advisor, University of Edinburgh
+Stephanie (Charlie) Farley, Open Educational Resource Advisor and Melissa Highton, Director of Learning, Teach and Web Services, University of Edinburgh

 Playfulness, innovation, and engagement within the culture of our Information Services at The University of Edinburgh is now being embedded in a strategy to tie in with wider University information, research, and education services.
 We will explain why this has become important and how we are implementing this innovative approach.

 Stephanie (Charlie) Farley is a librarian working in learning technology and open education resources at The University of Edinburgh.
 Alongside work on ISG’s ‘Playful Engagement Strategy’ Charlie uses playful methods in her copyright, licensing, and digital confidence training sessions, and created Edinburgh’s award winning 23 Things for Digital Knowledge programme.